-IQVF REIT is a 99% owner of the Company (i.e. Iroquois Valley Farms LLC).
-All matters related to the operations of the Company, including taxation of its income, will flow through to IQVF REIT and will affect the ability of IQVF REIT to maintain its qualification as a REIT under the Code.
+IQVF REIT is a 99% owner of the Company (i.e., Iroquois Valley Farms LLC).
+All matters related to the operations of the Company, including taxation of its income, will flow through to the IQVF REIT and will affect the ability of IQVF REIT to maintain its qualification as a REIT under the Code.
 REIT qualification requirements are extremely complex and interpretations of the U.S. federal income tax laws governing qualification as a REIT are limited.
 Management believes the current organization and method of operation of Iroquois Valley as a whole will continue to enable IQVF REIT to qualify as a REIT.
-However, at any time, new laws, interpretations and decisions may change the U.S. federal tax laws relating to, or the U.S. federal income tax consequences of, qualification as a REIT, which in turn may affect the manner by which IQVF REIT manages the Company.
+However, at any time, new laws, interpretations, and decisions may change the U.S. federal tax laws relating to, or the U.S. federal income tax consequences of, qualification as a REIT, which in turn may affect how IQVF REIT manages the Company.

-LIMITED OPERATING REIT HISTORY
+MANAGEMENT TEAM HAS LIMITED EXPERIENCE OPERATING REIT

-IQVF REIT has a limited operating history as a REIT.
 There can be no assurance that the past experience of the management team of IQVF REIT will be sufficient to successfully operate IQVF REIT as a REIT.
-IQVF REIT is required to develop and implement controls and procedures in order to qualify and maintain its qualification as a REIT, which could place a significant strain on its management systems, infrastructure and other resources.
+IQVF REIT is required to develop and implement controls and procedures in order to qualify and maintain its qualification as a REIT, which could place a significant strain on its management systems, infrastructure, and other resources.
 Failure to successfully maintain qualification as a REIT could materially adversely impact its business, results of operations, and financial condition.
-We have been working with advisers experienced in REIT matters to reduce risk of noncompliance, but nonetheless may be required to take corrective action from time to time in order to help ensure this status is maintained.
+We have been working with advisors experienced in REIT matters to reduce risk of noncompliance, but nonetheless may be required to take corrective action from time to time in order to help ensure this status is maintained.